saiftynet/EZPWC/README.md

 * It then allows user to make changes, and finally adds to branch, commits and pushes ** Update: Commit hands with "hint: waiting to close editor".
 This may be due to `git commit` attempting to open an editor to edit the commit message.
 The this has been updated to `git commit --authors=$config{githubUN} --message="message"`.
 This may work better.
 * It then takes user to GitHub to create a pull request.
+* Interactions include a bit of colourisation for readability.

 ## Installation: -
 Prerequisites: Uses the modules LWP::Simple, Cwd, Scalar::Util